1. Register with SASS by completing the Intake Survey and meeting with SASS by appointment.

 • Trail Making Test

 Documentation should include scores and an evaluation summary.
-It should also be current, within the past five years.
+It should be done with adult measures (done at age 16 or older) and be current, within the past five years.
 Please contact SASS at sass@kenyon.edu to answer any specific questions that you may have regarding educational testing and the college requirements.